Pierrotws/cassandra-medusa/docs/Configuration.md

 ; Defaults to True
 ;use_sudo_for_restore = True

+; Disable/enable fully qualified tablename discovering
+; When true, local restoration can restore a table with a different uuid considering the backup ; Defaults to False
+;search_fqtn_from_name = False

 ;api_profile = <AWS profile to use>

 ;host = <Optional object storage host to connect to>